 We will also improve considerably the seating arrangements in the Laudian Library, which will continue to house part of the undergraduate collections.
 In addition to rationalising existing reader spaces, new desks will be built into the windows of the Laudian Library, looking out eastwards onto the Great Lawn (pictured).

 The first floor is where the old and the new parts of this project come together.
-A glass passageway will link the top floor of the Library & Study Centre to the original, and newly reopened, north entrance of the Laudian Library.
+A glass passageway links the top floor of the Library & Study Centre to the original, and newly reopened, north entrance of the Laudian Library.

 A reader will be able to walk uninterrupted from the seminar room and the main reading room on the first floor of the Library & Study Centre, via the glass passageway, into the Laudian Library – and then into the Old Library beyond.